jatin-anshul/food-view/README.md

-# Zomato — Food Reel Platform
+# FoodView — Food Reel Platform

 A short-form video platform for food, built with a React frontend and a Node.js/Express backend.
 Food partners upload meal reels; users can scroll through them, like, save, comment, and search — all in a TikTok/Reels-style UI.